RalphHightower/blog/README.md

 3. Immaturity[^130]
 4. Temper[^140]
 5. Narcissism[^150]
-6. Obsessive-Compulsive Personality[^170]
+6. Pigheadedness[^160]
-7. Strong-Arm Dictator Wannabe[^180]
+7. Grifter
-8. Grifter
+8. Obsessive-Compulsive Personality[^180]
-9. Cheat
+9. Strong-Arm Dictator Wannabe[^190]
-10. Thief[^190]
+10. Cheat[^1000]
+11. Thief[^1100]

 [^120]: Trump whines, *"It's not fair!
 Biden has weaponized the [Justice system](https://www.justice.gov/) against me!"* Yet, when he gets into office the second time, he's going to direct the [Department of Justice](https://www.justice.gov/) to target his political enemies, and the enemies within.

 [^130]: That childish behavior of calling people names.

 [^140]: Two words. **Trumper Tantrums**

 [^150]: Flattering Trump allows one to manipulate Trump.
 Vladimir Putin is former KGB.
 He knows how to control Trump.

+[^160]: Absolute, total, fucking, lacking, devoid of ability or willingness to compromise.<br>There is no ability to work towards a *win-win* situation; which could become a *lose-lose* scenario.<br />With Trump, it is *"I win.
+You lose."*

-[^170]: People with OCPD may have a preoccupation with order, perfectionism, and control.
-They may also have the following traits: <br />• **Perfectionism:** They may demand perfection in all tasks, which can lead to missed deadlines. <br />• **Preoccupation with details:** They may be preoccupied with lists, rules, and order. <br />• **Lack of flexibility:** They may be unwilling to compromise or allow others to do things. <br />• **Difficulty working with others:** They may have difficulty delegating tasks or working with others unless they can do things exactly as they want.<//br />People with OCPD may have a preoccupation with order, perfectionism, and control.
+[^180]: People with OCPD may have a preoccupation with order, perfectionism, and control.
+They may also have the following traits: <br />• **Perfectionism:** They may demand perfection in all tasks, which can lead to missed deadlines. <br />• **Preoccupation with details:** They may be preoccupied with lists, rules, and order. <br />• **Lack of flexibility:** They may be unwilling to compromise or allow others to do things. <br />• **Difficulty working with others:** They may have difficulty delegating tasks or working with others unless they can do things exactly as they want.<br />People with OCPD may have a preoccupation with order, perfectionism, and control.
 They may also have the following traits: <br />• **Perfectionism:** They may demand perfection in all tasks, which can lead to missed deadlines. <br />• **Preoccupation with details:** They may be preoccupied with lists, rules, and order. <br />• **Lack of flexibility:** They may be unwilling to compromise or allow others to do things. <br />• **Difficulty working with others:** They may have difficulty delegating tasks or working with others unless they can do things exactly as they want. <br />• **Difficulty coping with criticism:** They may have difficulty coping with criticism and may over-focus on flaws in others.

-[^180]: Trump admires strong-arm dictators, Hungary's Viktor Orbàn, Russia's Vladimir Putin, North Korea's Kim Jun-Un.
+[^190]: Trump admires strong-arm dictators, Hungary's Viktor Orbàn, Russia's Vladimir Putin, North Korea's Kim Jun-Un.

+[^1000]: Trump cheats on:<br />• wives<br />• taxes – personal income<br />• personal property tax<br />• real estate property tax<br />• corporate income<br />• financial loans<br />• insurance)<br />• golf<br />• elections *(tries to)*

-[^190]: I'd call it thievery when one pays less than the agreed upon contracted price for goods or services.
+[^1100]: I'd call it thievery when one pays less than the agreed upon contracted price for goods or services.
 It was in Wikipedia or a news story on the web that Trump paid something like 30% for several grand pianos for his casinos.<br />It’s like I buy a Ford truck priced at \$100,000 and I tell the dealer, "It’s a good truck, but it’s not worth \$100,000.
 I'll pay you \$30,000 for the truck."

 ## Donald Trump – The Reasons Against Him